 Potty-trained kids should be taught early on about how to wipe properly, especially girls.
 Wiping from front to back, throwing out the used tissue, and then doing it again will help to keep bacteria from growing and spreading.

 Bubble baths are also known to cause UTIs, so it is best avoid them.
 If you do offer the occasional bubble bath, don’t let your child stay in the tub for too long.
-And for children who are very sensitive to the type of fabric used in underwear, making sure you’re dressing him in light, breathable cotton underpants will help to ensure that UTIs stay away.
+And for children who are very sensitive to the type of fabric used in underwear, making sure you’re dressing her in light, breathable cotton underpants will help to ensure that UTIs stay away.

 Seeking medical help early is important because bacteria from a UTI can travel to the kidneys and cause permanent damage.
-If you suspect that your child may have a UTI, it’s important to get him checked out by a pediatrician.
+If you suspect that your child may have a UTI, it’s important to get her checked out by a pediatrician.

 At the doctor’s office, a urine test will show whether bacteria or blood is present in your child’s pee.
 If the UTI is recurrent, your doctor may suggest a urine culture in order to find out the specific type of bacteria that’s causing the infection.
 This will be useful when prescribing the type of antibiotic that will correctly target the bacteria.